Adopted - February 2014

 The treasurer shall have the care and custody of all the funds and securities of the Corporation, and shall deposit the same in the name of the Corporation in such bank, or banks as the Board of Trustees may designate, and shall disburse the same under such rules and regulations as may be made by the Board of Trustees.

-The Treasurer must be bonded at an amount to be decided by the Board.
 The treasurer shall keep or have kept by a qualified person full and accurate accounts of receipts and disbursements in books belonging to the Corporation, and shall see that all expenditures are duly authorized and are evidenced by proper receipts and vouchers.
-The treasurer shall render to the president and the members, at the regular meeting of the Board of Trustees, or whenever they may require it, an account of all transactions as treasurer.
+The treasurer shall render to the Board of trustees and the general membership a monthly treasurer’s report which shows a summary of all revenues, expenditures, liabilities, and a summation of all financial transactions that have taken place.
+The report shall contain this information for the reporting month and for each of the prior 12 fiscal months.
+The Monthly Treasurer’s Report shall be presented to the Board of Trustees at the monthly Board of Trustees meeting for review.

 Section 6 - Maintenance Officer

-It shall be the responsibility of the maintenance officer to see that all equipment is maintained according to the policy of the Board of Trustees.
+It shall be the responsibility of the maintenance officer to see that all equipment is maintained according to the policy of the Board of Trustees, aircraft manufacturer, advisories, the FAA, and any AD’s issued.
 The maintenance officer as well as any Board member has the authority to ground equipment if found to be not air worthy.
 He/She shall schedule all maintenance work, expedite maintenance work, and recommend who shall perform maintenance work.
 The maintenance officer shall be responsible for aircraft log books.

 Section 2 - Special Meeting